 Figure 31: Bradford VT-25B Bridge 1 over Waits River.
-Stone fill beneath the abutments works to prevent scour.
-Additional fill along channel banks dissipates energy that would otherwise erode material surrounding the structure and adjacent channel banks during large magnitude events.
-Stone size is selected based on anticipated water velocities during the design event.
+Stone fill beneath the abutments works to mitigate scour and erosion.
+Additional stone fill along channel banks dissipates energy that would otherwise erode material surrounding the structure and adjacent channel banks during large magnitude events.
+Stone size is selected based on anticipated main channel velocities during the design event.

 Stone culverts have served as important elements in Vermont’s developing road network and typically possess characteristics that associate them with early highway design and construction.
 These characteristics may be significant and qualify the culverts to be considered historic.
 A stone culvert may be considered historic if it is over fifty years of age and in fair to good condition.
 Whenever possible, it is desirable to retain such historic features in the Vermont landscape if doing so is technically and economically feasible.
 Before deciding to replace a stone culvert, please consider if there is another location nearby that could accommodate a new culvert, meet hydraulic standards, and be appropriate for your town, thus allowing the town to retain the stone culvert.
 If, after consideration of other locations, the town determines that replacing the stone culvert is the only feasible alternative, please be aware that use of state or federal funds for the replacement project will require an environmental review and may require mitigation to compensate for the loss of the historic resource, such as hiring a qualified architectural historian to photograph and document the stone culvert prior to removal.